KyleBlankRollins/meowzer/meowzer/ui/components/mb-tooltip/README.md

 - `mb-button` - Common trigger element for tooltips
 - `mb-icon` - Can be used as tooltip trigger
 - `mb-modal` - Similar overlay pattern but for dialogs

-## Credits

-Replaces Carbon's `cds-tooltip` component with a simpler, lightweight implementation.